 In the US, more than 79% of Americans switched to digital communication during the pandemic.
 By hiring a reliable marketplace development company, you can leverage on this spike of interest in peer-to-peer development, and the trend will likely continue.

 How to start developing a peer to peer marketplaces?

 Building a peer marketplace requires a specific approach.
 The functionality should be secure, ethical, easy-to-manage, and transparent.

 Determining functionality of peer-to-peer marketplace: examples

-Here’s an excerpt from the list of questions that we ask our clients/partners who want to build a peer-to-peer marketplace.
+Here’s an excerpt from the list of questions that we ask our clients/partners who are interested in the ecommerce marketplace development.

 What’s the type of the project?